What is an asset based loan? An asset-based business line…

-Let’s talk about how an ESOP works first
+Let’s talk about how a employee stock ownership plan works first

-An ESOP is employee benefit plan which is established by the owners of a company.
-When you use an ESOP, the plan essentially either borrows funds, or gets contributions from the company.
+A employee stock ownership plan is employee benefit plan which is established by the owners of a company.
+When you use a plan, the plan essentially either borrows funds, or gets contributions from the company.
 These funds are then used to purchase shares in the business.
 It’s a great way for business owners to transfer full or partial ownership of the company to employees and get a number of tax benefits.

-When a business owner establishes an ESOP as a retirement benefit for their employees, they create a plan which outlines the structure, and the policies.
+When a business owner establishes an employee stock ownership plan as a retirement benefit for their employees, they create an esop plan which outlines the structure, and the policies.
 In addition, they appoint a trustee, or a committee, which then oversees the plan.
 It’s typical for one of the company employees to be appointed in order to represent the employees.

-Every ESOP plan document has limits.
+Every plan document has limits.
 For example, business owners can transfer full/partial ownership of the company to employees with either voting or nonvoting shares.
-Using this type of structure, business owners can keep control of the company until the ESOP buy all of the shares.
+Using this type of structure, business owners can keep control of the company until the employee stock ownership plan buy all of the shares.

 ESOP Benefits For Employees

-Three primary types of ESOPs are:
+Three primary types of esops are:

 ESOP Benefits for Business Owners

-ESOPs are useful for a number of situations like:
+They are useful for a number of situations like:

-When shouldn’t you use an ESOP
+When shouldn’t you use an ESOP plan

 Multigenerational businesses: If you have a company which has been family-controlled for many generations, you might want to make sure that the stock ownership and voting rights stay in the family.

-Retirement asset businesses: If you depend on the sale of your business in order to finance your retirement – then an ESOP isn’t a good idea – because it uses company profits in order to finance the buyout.
+Retirement asset businesses: If you depend on the sale of your business in order to finance your retirement – then isn’t a good idea – because it uses company profits in order to finance the buyout.

-How ESOP vesting schedules works
+How Employee Stock Ownership Plans vesting schedules works

-ESOP Vesting Minimum Requirements
+Vesting Minimum Requirements

 |Cliff Vesting||Graded Vesting|

-Employees whose plans are dictated by ESOP vesting schedules can vest faster than the minimum requirements – but cannot vest slower.
+Employees whose plans are dictated by vesting schedules can vest faster than the minimum requirements – but cannot vest slower.
 Vesting doesn’t occur for each year individually, but all at once.
 If an employee covered by a cliff vesting

-Employees whose plans are subject to an ESOP schedule can vest faster than the minimum requirement but can’t vest slower.
+Employees whose plans are subject to an schedule can vest faster than the minimum requirement but can’t vest slower.

-Employee ESOP Tax Considerations To Think About
+Employee Tax Considerations To Think About

 No taxes on employer contributions: Employer contributions of either cash, or stock, or tax-deductible to the employer up to 25% of the total payroll.
 Contributions also aren’t taxable to employees.

-ESOP Tax Benefits for Small Business Owners
+Employee Stock Ownership Plans Tax Benefits for Small Business Owners

-ESOP Rules and Regulations
+Rules and Regulations

-ESOP Rules For Business Owners
+Rules For Business Owners